NCAR/amwg_dev/.github/ISSUE_TEMPLATE/FLTHIST_cam6_3_106.md

 ---
-name: FWscHIST simulation with cam6_3_095
+name: FLTHIST simulation with cam6_3_106
 about: Documenting information about a CAM/CESM simulation.
 This contains information about the location of the run directory, sandbox, etc
 title: Casename (enter the name of the run here)
 labels: ''